Kill the chicken to scare the monkey

 Kill the chicken to scare the monkey (殺雞儆猴 (杀鸡儆猴, Shājījǐnghóu, Sha-chi-ching-hou), lit. kill chicken scare monkey) is an old Chinese idiom.
 It refers to making an example out of someone in order to threaten others.

 According to an old folktale, a street entertainer earned a lot of money with his dancing monkey.
-One day, when the monkey refused to dance, the entertainer killed a live chicken in front of the monkey and then the monkey resumed dancing.
+One day, when the monkey refused to dance, the entertainer killed a live chicken in front of the monkey, and then the monkey resumed dancing.

-A historical anecdote relates that, at the beginning of the Zhou dynasty, Jiāng Zǐyá was asked by his king to find him an adviser.
-Jiāng Zǐyá asked a scholar who lived on a mountaintop.
-When the scholar refused multiple times, Jiāng Zǐyá killed the scholar knowing that the next scholar he asked to join the kingdom would fear the same fate, and thereby would accept the invitation.
+A historical anecdote relates that, at the beginning of the Zhou dynasty, Jiang Ziya was asked by his king to find him an advisor.
+Jiang Ziya asked a scholar who lived on a mountaintop.
+After the scholar refused multiple times, Jiang Ziya killed the scholar, knowing that the next scholar he asked to join the kingdom would fear the same fate, and thereby would accept the invitation.